erickv100/projects/Python/Pen&Paper Game/README.md

-This is the README.md file for the game
+This is my first Github repo code